simeon-s/math-driver-gateway/README.md

 ```console
 build/c_client/main
 ```
-The experience should be similar to the python one, but it's not finished.
+The experience should be similar to the Python one, but it's not finished.
 The error handling and input validation is not complete.

 ## 6. Automated tests
 ### 6.1 Math chardev unit test
 The server **should not be working** with active connections, otherwise the device will be busy.
-To run unit test of the kernel module run
+To run a unit test of the kernel module run
 ``` console
 pytest test/math_chardev/test_math_chardev.py
 ```